NYU Dataset

 - Instructions

-- The data that support the main findings of this study are publicly available on the Buzsaki Lab Webshare and supplementary data used in this study can be found at Allen Brain Atlas.
-The code used for this study are available on GitHub.
+- The data that support the main findings of this study are available on Globus and the code used for this study are available on GitHub.

 Leica Vibratome